Documentation

 table_name

-View the total size of all compacted partitions in bytes
+View the total size in bytes of compacted partitions for a specific table

 SELECT